smsexplores/sms-syself-devops/Task2_Designing.md

 #### Control Plane VMs
 - **Purpose:** Critical for Kubernetes cluster operation.
 Hosts essential components such as:
-  - **API Server:** Frontend for administrative tasks and cluster management.
+  - **API Server:**This is the entry point for all administrative tasks and serves as the control plane's frontend.
+Users and other parts of the cluster interact with the API server to manage the cluster's state.
   - **Scheduler:** Assigns Pods to nodes based on resource requirements and policies.
   - **Controller Manager:** Ensures the desired state matches the actual state of the cluster.
   - **etcd:** Distributed key-value store for cluster configuration data.